BattleTanx: Global Assault: Plot

 On January 13, 2006, the evil Queenlord Cassandra is spying on Griffin Spade's family and orders her troops to kidnap Griffin's son Brandon and kill everyone else.
 Griffin and his army manage to push back the invaders, but Cassandra soon turns the tables by mind-controlling Griffin's own army.
 Griffin and Madison manage to escape San Francisco and begin chasing Cassandra across the United States, eventually cornering her in Washington.
 Cassandra, however, escapes with Brandon to the United Kingdom; Griffin and Madison follow.
 They build a new army in Europe and chase her through England, France and Germany.

 While in Paris, they discover Cassandra released the virus in 2001 to kill every woman on Earth who did not have the power of the Edge.
 In Berlin, Griffin finally rescues Brandon.
 They make it back to San Francisco and push back another invasion by the Storm Ravens, and finally corner and defeat Cassandra on Alcatraz Island.
 The story ends with a cliffhanger, as an unidentified magician finds Cassandra's body and speaks of a "chosen one" as he resurrects her.

 Reception

 The Nintendo 64 version received favorable reviews, while the PlayStation version received unfavorable reviews, according to the review aggregation website GameRankings.
-Doug Trueman of NextGen said of the former console version, "Players looking for mass destruction will enjoy this title, but gamers looking for more realistically paced action and strategy should wait until Tokyo Wars hits [the] Dreamcast" (which is non-existent, as there is no Dreamcast version of the arcade game-only Tokyo Wars).
+Doug Trueman of NextGen said of the former console version, "Players looking for mass destruction will enjoy this title, but gamers looking for more realistically paced action and strategy should wait until Tokyo Wars hits [the] Dreamcast".

 Ash of GamePro said of the N64 version in its November 1999 issue, "One minor beef isn't enough to detract from the immense enjoyment of BattleTanx: Global Assault.
 After all, there are now seven new tanks to choose from – who cares how you control 'em – just pick a turret, any turret, hop in, and blow up stuff!"
 Five issues later, Jake the Snake said of the PlayStation version, "If you like fast action and blowing stuff up, BattleTanx: Global Assault offers [a] great... well, bang for your buck."